maya love

 d_composition

 d_composition is a Frankensteinian monster pieced together of art historical takes which welcome the presence lurking in the dark.
-It is an ongoing project that has spilled out from Maya’s PhD research.
-Musing on all manner of the macabre, d_composition breaks down the corpse in art.
+It is an ongoing project that has spilled out from Maya’s PhD research on the corpse in contemporary art.
+Over time, d_composition has developed a taste for all manner of the macabre, weird, and goth.
+It’s an ever evolving beast which currently takes form as a blog, occasional Substack, and Instagram.